jaigaignery/linkforge/README.md

 I am always looking to add features to and polish LinkForge.
 Here are some improvements I plan to make in the near future:

-- Upgrade maximum allowed image size to be uploaded
+- Upgrade maximum allowed image size to be uploaded (currently 4mb)
+- Ability to change link box and font colour
 - Optimize fontawesome icon loading
 - Add more sign-in providers